adityasolanki205/GCP-Infra-for-Data-AI-using-Terraform/README.md

       source = "/home/<GCP User ID>/GCP-Infra-for-Data-AI-using-Terraform/function.zip" # Path to your local zip file
     }
 ```
 After this there a few files to be copied to GCS bucket.
-So run the commands below:
+So run the commands on SDK as mentioned below:

 ```cmd
 gsutil cp ./Template/* gs://demo_bucket_kfl/Template/*